Zahid1985/My-College/README.md

 # My-College
 This is my First Repository
-This Project is made by Zahid
+This Project is made by Zameer